giangiffordd/Web-System/readme.md

 If you prefer, you can include `-f "compose.yaml"` explicitly; the shorter commands above work when running from the repo root.

+Note about ports:

+- The MySQL server is mapped to host port `3390`.
+This is a MySQL/TCP service — do not open `http://localhost:3390` in a browser (that will send HTTP to MySQL and can produce errors like "Got packets out of order").
+- App (nginx) is available on `http://localhost:8090/`.
+- phpMyAdmin is available on `http://localhost:8091/` (profile `tools`).

 ## Ports & Database

 Defaults used in this project (host mapping):